Rosacea: Signs and symptoms

 Rosacea typically begins with reddening (flushing) of the skin in symmetrical patches near the center of the face.
-Common signs can depend on age and sex: flushing and red swollen patches are common in the young, small and visible dilated blood vessels in older individuals, and swelling of the nose is common in men.
-Other signs include lumps on the skin (papules or pustules) and swelling of the face.
-Many people experience stinging or burning pain, and rarely itching.
+Common signs may depend on age and sex: flushing and red swollen patches are common in the young, small and visible dilated blood vessels in older individuals, and swelling of the nose is common in men.
+Other signs include multiple lumps on the skin (papules, pustules), and swelling of the face.
+Many people experience stinging or burning pain and rarely, itching.

 Rosacea is often triggered or worsened by specific stimuli.
-The exact risk factors vary from person to person, and some people with rosacea may not be able to identify any consistent factors.
-Common triggers are ultraviolet light, temperature of weather and/or food, spicy foods, exercise, and emotional stress.
+The exact risk factors vary from person to person.
+Some people with rosacea may not be able to identify any consistent factors associated with flare-ups.
+Common triggers are ultraviolet light, weather temperature, food temperature, spicy foods, exercise, and emotional stress.

 Erythematotelangiectatic rosacea

-Erythematotelangiectatic rosacea (also known as "vascular rosacea") is characterized by prominent history of prolonged (over 10 minutes) flushing reaction to various stimuli, such as emotional stress, hot drinks, alcohol, spicy foods, exercise, cold or hot weather, or hot baths and showers.
+Erythematotelangiectatic rosacea (also known as "vascular rosacea") is characterized by prominent history of prolonged (more than 10 minutes) flushing reaction to various stimuli, such as emotional stress, hot drinks, alcohol, spicy foods, exercise, cold or hot weather, or hot baths and showers.